course-details-portlet

 Students must:

-• Have in-depth knowledge of how to facilitate interaction between people and people with different professional backgrounds.
+• Have knowledge of how to facilitate communication and collaboration between people and people with different professional backgrounds in digital transformation.

 • Have knowledge of interdisciplinary and cross-cultural communication and be able to facilitate good communication and interaction between different disciplines.

-• Be able to apply knowledge to find out how a leader should act as a coach or facilitator, in processes where the introduction and application of digital interaction is central.
+• Be able to apply knowledge to find out how a leader should act as a facilitator, in processes of digital transformation through relations, culture, structure and networks.

-• Have knowledge of how collaborative management can contribute with respect to the psychosocial working environment and social sustainability in the workplace.
+• Have knowledge of how leaders can contribute with respect to the psychosocial working environment and social sustainability in the workplace in digital transformation.

 Skills